chiehpower/Triton-Inference-Server/README.md

-# Triton-Inference-Server
+# Triton Inference Server
-Move it from Setup Deep Learning
+I will move the documents from Setup-deeplearning-tools into this repository, and update at here.